ChrisRaiz/HTML-Web-Scraper/README.md

-# Web-Scraper-Prototype
+# HTML-Web-Scraper

-Initial build to understand the basics of programming a static web scraper utilizing the requests and beautiful soup libraries
+HTML-Web-Scraper is a basic static web scraper utilizing the requests and beautiful soup libraries

 ## Creating a Virtual Environment (Python's venv module)